AndCake/snow/README.md

 resume execution, show the stack trace, do step-wise execution, and stop further execution of the program.
 It is designed to work even without Xdebug and other debugging extensions and works from within a web interface and the command line interface.

+Pre-condition for the debugger() function to work is, that the Snow code was compiled with the `-d` compiler switch (if using the `snow.php` script) or the third parameter of the SnowCompiler constructor was set to `true` (if using a custom script to compile/execute snow code).